jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 We capped off our starting data exploration by throwing our data into a logistic regression model.
 This gave us an accuracy of 56%.
 We still did not understand our data very well, but neural nets and SVM seemed to be the most capable models we had learned about in class.
 So, we split into two teams, and moved forward.
 As we did, we gained a better understanding of our data.

 ### Model 1: Neural Net
 We began the neural net by copy and pasting the code from our Homework 2.
 We did not understand it very well at first, but by playing around with it and completing Homework 2, we were able to turn it into a functional model.
 Our biggest problem was that the network was designed for binary classification because that’s how we used it in homework.
 We had to do some research to adapt to more than two classes, which reccomended ‘selu’ rather than ‘relu’, so we tried it and instantly got better results.
+This model is more accurate because it handles the categorical data better.
+To change the output from 3 columns back to one column, we chose to take the column with the highest value at each row.
+We do this because the model outputs in each row is how strong the model think the input is of the class represented by the column.
 After these adjustments had been made, it was just a matter of experimenting with our hyperparameters.
 We were hoping to get at least 67% accuracy and ended up achieving 73%.
 We were extremely happy with this.

 ### Model 2: SVM
 Our first SVM model also had the flaw of being set to binary classification.
 Still, it had 67% accuracy.
 Eventually, we also made it capable of predicting more than two classes.
 After this, was able to achieve 82%, which was stunning.